Early years funding

 How much you get paid will depend on which local authority you work in.

 How will the Government ensure that local authorities don’t top-slice the funding?

-Local authorities will be required by law to pass on 95% of the early years funding they receive from central government to providers by April 2018.
-Since April 2017, they have been required to pass on 93% of funding directly.
-The money that is not passed on is likely to be primarily spent on administration and provider support.
+Local authorities have been required by law to pass on 95% of the early years funding they receive from central government to providers since April 2018.

 The Government has said that in ‘exceptional circumstances’ it will consider permitting local authorities to pass on less than the required amount, but only if local providers are still willing to deliver the 30-hour entitlement.

-Will local authorities really be forced to pay all providers the same amount?
+Do local authorities have to pay all providers the same amount?

-Yes.
-Local authorities will be required by April 2019 to use a universal base rate of funding for all providers.
+Local authorities have to use a universal base rate of funding for all providers.
 This means that a child in a PVI setting (e.g. childminder or private or voluntary nursery or pre-school) will receive the same base rate as a child in a nursery class in a primary school.
 Within the PVI sector, rates will also be harmonised, so that nurseries and childminders will receive the same amount.